isi-usc-edu/building-upon-the-earthcube-community/program.md

 * How will the organizers involve early-career participants in their session?

-* How will the organizers involve members of an underrepresented group in the geo/computer sciences in their session?
+* How will the organizers involve members of an underrepresented groups in the geo/computer sciences in their session?